Advanced Giant Master Programs

 1. Complete the Basic Giant Master Program – Completing the Basic Giant Master Program is a prerequisite for completing any advanced Giant Master programs.
 Click, HERE to learn more about the basic program.

-2. Maintain Your SGPA Membership – Participants of the Giant Master Program must be current members of SGPA – from the time they start the challenge until they submit their final hiking log.
+2. Maintain Your SGPA Membership – Participants of the Giant Master Program must be current “Supporting Members” of SGPA ($25+ for an individual and $35+ for a family).
+Participants must sustain their membership from the time they start the challenge until they submit their final hiking log(s).
 If you’ve let your membership lapse, please consider renewing using our online membership and donation form, HERE.

 3. Understand the Challenge Requirements – Each of the Advanced Giant Master categories has unique requirements.
 Before embarking on your journey, be sure you understand the specific requirements by visiting the Giant Master FAQ page, HERE.